pragatipandey-tech/Ai-Resume-Analyzer/README.md

 # 🤖 AI ATS Resume Analyzer

-An advanced AI-powered ATS (Applicant Tracking System) Resume Analyzer built using Streamlit, Gemini AI, NLP, and Machine Learning.
+An advanced AI-powered ATS (Applicant Tracking System) Resume Analyzer built using Streamlit, Gemini AI, NLP, and Machine Learning

 This application analyzes resumes according to a specific job description and provides intelligent ATS insights with a modern interactive dashboard UI.